ghana01/DevTinder-FE/README.md

 -edit profile feature
 -show toast message on save
--see all the connection -> who are already connected to me
+-see all the connection -> who are already connected to me -send/ignore the user card from feed
+-signup the new user

 -see the request user get